top of page

 The Making of a Pendant

 This page introduces the making of this raden pendant.
+Raden is a traditional decorative technique that inlays thin pieces of shell into urushi lacquer.

 The original wooden form is coated with urushi lacquer, and then allowed to absorb and dry for a day or two.